 AP Physics 2: Waves - Chapter Summary

 This chapter offers an engaging examination of waves.
 Gain greater insight into transverse waves, wave propagation, diffraction, constructive and destructive interference and much more.
 Fun lessons are available around-the-clock and are accompanied by short quizzes you can take to test your knowledge of waves.
 Our experts can answer any questions you have about specific lesson topics.
-Once you've completed this chapter, you will be able to:
+The lessons cover the following AP Physics 2 exam topics:

-- Define the superposition principle and describe resultant waves
+- Recognizing the superposition principle and resultant waves

 1. Transverse & Longitudinal Waves: Definition & Examples